 Rob and Sharon Sampson have volunteered at the Ronald McDonald House near Northwestern Medicine Central DuPage Hospital since the very beginning.
 Their personal volunteer story shares both why they first got involved, and what still keeps them coming back.

 As we navigate the uncertainty of COVID-19, Ronald McDonald House Charities of Chicagoland & Northwest Indiana is committed to providing a safe and supportive environment where families with hospitalized children can get better together.
 Learn how you can help.

 Meet our volunteers!
 Each month, we’ll be highlighting a stand-out volunteer (or two) and how they support families.
-For February, meet Sandy and Joe Bard, who volunteer at both a Ronald McDonald House and a Family Room.
+For June, meet Al Wagner, who has been essential in supporting our many fundraising events for 10 years.